DarceyLloyd/AFTC.js/readme.md

 # AFTC.js

-A collection of functions I find make life a lot easier when working in JavaScript.
+A collection of utilities / functions I find make life easier when working with JavaScript.

 # Requirements:
 jQuery 1.12 and above.